 Have You Had Yours?

-Procedural fairness can take many forms, such as whether an employer has followed their own procedures in dismissing an employee, whether the employee had an opportunity to explain their side of whatever happened, being able to seek advice or have a support person available at a meeting and making a decision to dismiss an employee on a suitable disciplinary penalty based on all relevant information, such as warnings and disciplinary action.
+Procedural Fairness is needed in Dismissals can take many forms, such as whether an employer has followed their own procedures in dismissing an employee, whether the employee had an opportunity to explain their side of whatever happened, being able to seek advice or have a support person available at a meeting and making a decision to dismiss an employee on a suitable disciplinary penalty based on all relevant information, such as warnings and disciplinary action.

 Although the Fair work Commission may find that there was a valid reason for dismissal, the dismissal may still be held to be harsh, unjust or unreasonable given any procedural flaws in the dismissal process.
 The following cases illustrate that dismissal decisions may fall apart without procedural fairness, depending on the gravity of the alleged misconduct, and thus employers need to take active steps to ensure they follow all of their policies and procedures when dismissing an employee and conduct the workplace investigations in a sensitive, confidential and fair manner.